brandur/sorg/content/drafts/minimalism.md

 Over time, technologies are added, but are rarely removed.
 Left unchecked, production stacks that have been around long enough become sprawling patchworks combining just about every technology under the sun.
-The effect can be
+This effect is
 dangerous:

 * More parts means more cognitive complexity.
 If a system